chenxingqiang/secret-learn/doc/computing/parallelism.rst

   tests, not the full test suite!

 If the variable is not set, then 42 is used as the global seed in a deterministic manner.
-This ensures that, by default, the jax-sklearn test suite is as deterministic as possible to avoid disrupting our friendly third-party package maintainers.
+This ensures that, by default, the secret-learn test suite is as deterministic as possible to avoid disrupting our friendly third-party package maintainers.
 Similarly, this variable should not be set in the CI config of pull-requests to make sure that our friendly contributors are not the first people to encounter a seed-sensitivity regression in a test unrelated to the changes of their own PR.
-Only the jax-sklearn maintainers who watch the results of the nightly builds are expected to be annoyed by this.
+Only the secret-learn maintainers who watch the results of the nightly builds are expected to be annoyed by this.

 When writing a new test function that uses this fixture, please use the